Generic selectors

 In Matthew 5:25-26 we find a parable of a judge and judgment.
 Although this is a warning against being delivered to a judge by an adversary, it also describes the process of judgment.
 The process of judgment involves a person being brought before a judge who, upon rendering a sentence, delivers the person to someone charged with carrying out the punishment.
 What is not described is the process of judging.

 DEFINITION: Agree is used only here in the Bible but it can be misleading because this about dealing with someone who is an adversary.
-In the Greek, adversary is antidikos, which is a compound of two words that mean against and justice.
+In the Greek, adversary is antidikos, which is a compound of two words that mean against justice.

 However, we also see a critical component of God’s judgment reflected in the name of both the tabernacle and the ark, that of witness.
 Witnesses are foundational to God’s Law.
 Notice their role in a murder trial:

 This law applies also to the times of God’s judgment of the world.
-In fact, there will be a number of legal witnesses in God’s court including the gospel (Matthew 24:14), the Holy Spirit (Romans 8:16), and Jesus Christ (Revelation 1:5).
+In fact, there will be a number of legal witnesses in God’s court including the Gospel (Matthew 24:14), the Holy Spirit (Romans 8:16), and Jesus Christ (Revelation 1:5).
 However, unlike the courts in this country every witness in ancient Israel had an important responsibility placed upon them—they were required help carry out the punishment:

-DEUTERONOMY 17:7 The hands of the witnesses shall be first upon him to put him to death, and afterward the hands of all the people.
-So thou shalt put the evil away from among you.
+DEUTERONOMY 17:7 “The hands of the witnesses shall be the first against him to put him to death, and afterward the hands of all the people.
+So you shall put away the evil from among you.

 It is for this reason that Jesus Christ is a witness (Revelation 1:5) because He will is the judge of all (John 5:27; Jude 1:15) as well as the one who carries it out.

-MATTHEW 26:57, 59, 62-64 But those who had arrested Jesus led Him away to Caiaphas the high priest, where the scribes and the elders were assembled. … 59 Now the chief priests and the elders and the whole Sanhedrin sought false evidence against Jesus, so that they might put Him to death; … 62 And the high priest rose up and said to Him, “Have You no answer for what these are testifying against You?”
-63 But Jesus was silent.
-And the high priest answered and said to Him, “I adjure You by the living God that You tell us if You are the Christ, the Son of God.”
-64 Jesus said to him, “You have said it.
-Moreover, I say to you, in the future you shall see the Son of man sitting at the right hand of power, and coming in the clouds of heaven.
+MATTHEW 26: 57, 59, 62-64 And those who had laid hold of Jesus led Him away to Caiaphas the high priest, where the scribes and the elders were assembled. … 59 Now the chief priests, the elders, and all the council sought false testimony against Jesus to put Him to death, … 62 And the high priest arose and said to Him, “Do You answer nothing?
+What is it these men testify against You?”
+63 But Jesus kept silent.
+And the high priest answered and said to Him, “I put You under oath [adjure] by the living God: Tell us if You are the Christ, the Son of God!”
+64 Jesus said to him, “It is as you said.
+Nevertheless, I say to you, hereafter you will see the Son of Man sitting at the right hand of the Power, and coming on the clouds of heaven.”

 This is a statute of God’s Law that makes it a sin to refuse to testify if called upon to do so.
 What did the high priest say to Jesus?
-“I adjure You by the living God that You tell us if You are the Christ, the Son of God.”
-The word adjure means “to exact an oath”; that is to require a response under oath.
+“I put You under oath by the living God.”
+The KJV translates it adjure, which means to exact an oath; that is to require a response under oath.
 In this case, Caiaphas was appealing to God in order to require Jesus to testify.
-If Jesus had remained silent and refused to speak He would have been guilty of breaking the law!
+If Jesus had remained silent and refused to speak He would have been guilty of breaking the Law!
 If Jesus Christ was required to testify before the high priest, how much more will we be required to testify before God?
 Because of this, there will be one more witness in God’s court.
 Ourselves!

-MATTHEW 12:36-37 But I say to you, for every idle word that men may speak, they shall be held accountable [logos] in the day of judgment.
-For by your words [logos] you shall be justified, and by your words [logos] you shall be condemned.
+MATTHEW 12:36-37 36 “But I say to you that for every idle word men may speak, they will give account [logos] of it in the day of judgment.
+37 “For by your words [logos] you will be justified, and by your words [logos] you will be condemned.”

 Jesus said we will be judged by our own accounting of our words and works.
 Notice the conclusion of the parable of the talents and pounds: